herdingdata/transnb/README.md

 ## Commands
 ```
-# Do a tweet of a randomly picked predefined message
+# Do a toot of a randomly picked predefined message
-transnb-tweet
+transnb-toot

-# Do a tweet and choose a specific message
+# Do a toot and choose a specific message
-transnb-tweet -m "message goes here"
+transnb-toot -m "message goes here"
 # or
-transnb-tweet --message "message goes here"
+transnb-toot --message "message goes here"

 # Show all the messages
 transnb-all